tuckerweibell/recipe/src/components/EzLayout/EzLayout.md

 ### Stack layout

 The `stack` layout arranges content into a vertical column.
 The `stack` layout can be used, for example, when targeting small screen sizes, to organize content into stacked columns.
-In many cases, a `stack` layout may not be necessary; block level components will naturally stack in a container, and container components such as [`EzCard`](/components/ez-card) and [`EzPageContent`](/components/ez-page-content) will apply consistent spacing between content items.
+In many cases, a `stack` layout may not be necessary; block level components will naturally stack in a container, and container components such as [`EzCard`](/components/ez-card) will apply consistent spacing between content items.

 ```jsx
 <EzCard>